Skip to content

 For example, there are many trades that deal with the public that require public liability insurance to operate.
 While this insurance wouldn’t be a legal requirement, not having this insurance can prevent you from taking your business to certain venues or working with other businesses.

-The only type of business insurance we would say you need is employers’ liability insurance.
-This insurance is a legal requirement to have in the UK if you have any employees and an important protection to have.
+The only type of business insurance that is legally required in the UK is employer’s liability insurance.
+Most businesses that have employees must purchase employer’s liability insurance.
 It will cover people that work for you regardless of whether they’re part time, volunteers, contractors, or even family members.